-Automatically generate and renew user TGTs with the keytab file
+Automatically generate and renew user TGTs using the keytab file

-In cases when you run flows repeatedly over a long period of time (monthly, annually) or when you have flows that run for a very long time, it is possible that jobs may fail when user TGTs have reached their maximum renewal lifetime period and can no longer be renewed.
+In cases when you run flows repeatedly over a long period of time (monthly, annually) or when you have flows that run for a very long time, it is possible that jobs may fail when user Ticket Granting Tickets (TGTs) have reached their maximum renewal lifetime period and can no longer be renewed.
 By configuring a Kerberos keytab file, you can authenticate users with the Kerberos server without prompting for a password.

-Additionally, you can configure Process Manager to acquire a new TGT for users before their TGT expires so that jobs in flows always have the required credentials to run.
+Additionally, you can configure LSF Process Manager to acquire a new TGT for users before their TGT expires so that jobs in flows always have the required credentials to run.

-1. Log on as root to the Process Manager Server host and set up the Kerberos keytab file for all user accounts that will be used to run jobs, job arrays, job submission scripts, or job submission script arrays in flows.
+1. Log on as root to the LSF Process Manager server host and set up the Kerberos keytab file for all user accounts that will be used to run jobs, job arrays, job submission scripts, or job submission script arrays in flows.

+Note: The keytab file must be readable by the execution user of the job.
+LSF Process Manager will change to the execution user to run the command kinit -k -t <key.tab.file> username.
 Refer to your Kerberos documentation for details on how to configure a keytab file.

-2. Edit the js.conf file, and add parameters to indicate you are using a keytab file with Kerberos.

-Add the following parameters in js.conf:

-- JS_KRB_USE_KEYTAB=true: When set to true, this parameter specifies to Process Manager to use the Kerberos keytab file to generate user TGTs before reaching the maximum renewal lifetime.
-The maximum renewal lifetime is specified by the parameter LSB_KRB_RENEW_MARGIN in js.conf. - JS_KRB_KEYTAB_FILE: Specify the path to the Kerberos keytab file on the Process Manager server host.
+- 2. Edit the js.conf file, and add parameters to indicate you are using a keytab file with Kerberos.
+Add the following parameters in js.conf: - JS_KRB_USE_KEYTAB=true: When set to true, this parameter specifies to LSF Process Manager to use the Kerberos keytab file specified by the JS_KRB_KEYTAB_FILE parameter to generate user TGTs on behalf of the user before reaching the maximum renewal lifetime.
+The maximum renewal lifetime is specified in the system's Kerberos configuration file.
+LSF Process Manager will generate a new ticket uisng the command kinit -k -t <ket.tab.file> for the user when the ticket expiration time is within the value set by the parameter LSB_KRB_RENEW_MARGIN in lsf.conf.
+By default the LSB_KRB_RENEW_MARGIN parameter is set to 60 which will renew the ticket 1 hour before expiration. - JS_KRB_KEYTAB_FILE: Specify the path to the Kerberos keytab file on the LSF Process Manager server host.
 If you do not specify it, the default value is /etc/krb5.keytab.

-'''

-JS_KRB_USE_KEYTAB=true
+Note: The JS_KRB_KEYTAB_FILE parameter supports %u for the job execution user's username.
+For example, the user can place their own keytab file in the home directory or shared directory and specify JS_KRB_KEYTAB_FILE=/home/%u/%u.keytab.
+Note: For user, "user1', if JS_KRB_KEYTAB_FILE=/home/%u/%u.keytab the file /home/user1/user1.keytab must have read permissions by user1:

+-rw----- user1 group1 /home/user1/user1.keytab

-JS_KRB_KEYTAB_FILE=/share/mykrb5.keytab
+JS_KRB_USE_KEYTAB=true JS_KRB_KEYTAB_FILE=/share/mykrb5.keytab

-'''

-3. Restart the Process Manager Server to make changes take effect.
+3. Restart the LSF Process Manager server to make changes take effect.